Engaging with the world around you: people and friendships

 Prior knowledge that will help with this topic

-• No formal prerequisites are required for this qualification, as it is designed for learners at Entry 1 level.
-However, students should have some basic communication skills, such as the ability to express needs or follow simple instructions, to fully engage with the activities.
+• No formal prerequisites are required for this qualification, as it is designed for Entry 1 level.
+However, students should be able to communicate basic needs and follow simple instructions with support.

 Key Terminology